Family Education Rights and Privacy Act (FERPA)

 - To authorized federal, state, or local government officials.
 Specific requests for access by government officials shall be brought to the attention of the Office of General Counsel as soon as possible after receipt of such request and prior to the release of records.

 - To comply with a judicial order or lawfully issued subpoena.
 Release shall be made only after a reasonable attempt is made to notify the student of such order or subpoena, unless applicable law or the order or subpoena by its terms prohibits contacting the student.
 The University may also refrain from notifying a student if it receives an ex parte order obtained by the United States Attorney General (or designee not lower than an Assistant Attorney General) concerning investigations or prosecutions of an offense listed in 18 U.S.C. § 2332b(g)(5)(B) or an act of domestic or international terrorism as defined in 18 U.S.C. § 2331.
-The student bears the responsibility for keeping an up-to-date address on file in the Records and Registration Office.
+The student bears the responsibility for keeping an up-to-date address on file in the Records Office.
 The records custodian shall notify the Office of General Counsel upon the receipt of a judicial order or subpoena.

 - To a party who is identified as the provider or creator of an education record (this is not a disclosure under FERPA).

 - To an appropriate party in connection with an emergency if the University determines, based on the totality of the circumstances, that (i) there is an articulable and significant threat to the health or safety of the student or other individuals and (ii) the party’s knowledge of the information is necessary to protect the health or safety of the student or other individuals.
 Such health or safety emergencies shall be brought to the attention of the Office of the General Counsel.
 An appropriate party may be a parent of a student even if the student is not a dependent for income tax purposes.